Chesapeake Bay Monitoring Program

 2015 Monitoring Plan

-For the 2013 monitoring season that began in April, the Shallow Water Monitoring Program is set to continue in twenty-one Chesapeake Bay segments, as well as in Maryland's Coastal Bays.
-In total, MDDNR will have approximately 31 continuous monitors deployed throughout the Chesapeake and Coastal Bays with almost half of these providing real-time data via cellular telemetry.
+For the 2014 monitoring season that began in April, the Shallow Water Monitoring Program is set to continue in twenty Chesapeake Bay segments, as well as in Maryland's Coastal Bays.
+In total, MDDNR will have approximately 34 continuous monitors deployed throughout the Chesapeake and Coastal Bays with almost half of these providing real-time data via cellular telemetry.

-Continuous Monitoring, in which water quality data is collected every 15-minutes around the clock, will continue on the Bush, Sassafras, and lower Susquehanna Rivers and the Susquehanna Flats in the Upper Bay, the Corsica, Big Annemessex, Manokin, Nanticoke, and Pocomoke Rivers and Coastal Bays on the Eastern Shore, the Patapsco River and mainstem Bay near Sandy Point on the Lower Western Shore, as well as two sites in the mid- and lower-Potomac River.
+Continuous Monitoring, in which water quality data is collected every 15-minutes around the clock, will continue on the Bush, Sassafras, and lower Susquehanna Rivers and the Susquehanna Flats in the Upper Bay, the Corsica, Nanticoke, and Pocomoke Rivers and Coastal Bays on the Eastern Shore, the Patapsco River and mainstem Bay near Sandy Point on the Lower Western Shore, as well as three sites in the mid- and lower-Potomac River.
 Continuous monitoring will also be expanded to sites in the Back River and Harris Creek, a tributary of the Choptank River.
 MDDNR will also be continuing partnerships with the National Estuarine Research Reserve System (NERRS) for continuous monitoring stations in the Bush, Patuxent, and Wicomico Rivers.
-Water Quality Mapping Cruises, which intensively map water quality in shallow and open waters, will continue in nine segments of the Chesapeake Bay watershed (Big Annemessex, Corsica, Manokin, Nanticoke, and Pocomoke Rivers) and will expand into two new segments (C&D Canal and Upper mainstem Bay).
+Water Quality Mapping Cruises, which intensively map water quality in shallow and open waters, will continue in seven segments of the Chesapeake Bay watershed (Corsica, Nanticoke, and Pocomoke Rivers) and will expand into two new segments (C&D Canal and Upper mainstem Bay).